designerprasan007/kkurento_with_socekt_io/README.md

-run npm install
+1. run npm install

+//after installation of npm packages move to static

 cd static/

-run
+// in static directory run command

 bower install --allow-root

-after bower install come back to the main source by
+//after bower install come back to the main source by where you previously installed npm packages

 ../

+node server.js

-node server.js // kurento will start to serv
+// kurento will start to serv

-now to add the socketio follow this steps
+// now to add the socket.io follow this steps

 cd /socket-io